The handover that isn't written down

-A chief engineer spends 18 months aboard a 45-metre motor yacht.
-During that time, they learn that the port generator runs hot under certain load conditions.
-They know the starboard watermaker needs its membrane flushed in a specific sequence or it cavitates.
-They have a mental map of which suppliers deliver on time and which ones do not.
-They know the hull transducer gives false depth readings in water below 8 degrees.
+A chief engineer spends eighteen months aboard a 45-metre motor yacht.
+In that time they learn that the port generator runs hot under a particular load combination, that the starboard watermaker needs its membrane flushed in a specific sequence or it cavitates, and that the hull transducer reports false depths in water below eight degrees.
+They know which chandlery actually stocks the right oil filters without a six-week lead time, and which shore electrician understands the vessel's inverter setup.

-None of this is written down.
-Not in the planned maintenance system.
-Not in the equipment manuals.
-Not in any handover document — because in most cases, no structured handover document exists.
+None of this is in the planned-maintenance system.
+It isn't in the equipment manuals.
+In most cases it isn't in any handover document either, because no structured handover document exists.
+It lives in one person's head and one person's phone.

 When that engineer leaves, the knowledge leaves with them.

-The incoming engineer arrives, often with as little as a week of overlap.
+The incoming engineer arrives, often with a week of overlap or less.
 A Seahub industry survey found that 66% of engineering handovers last one week or less, with the outgoing engineer frequently departing before the overlap period concludes [1].
-What transfers in that window is mechanical: where the tools are, how to start the generators, which valves are normally open.
-What does not transfer is context — the operational memory that distinguishes competent vessel management from reactive troubleshooting.
+What transfers in that window is mechanical — where the tools are, how to start the generators, which valves are normally open.
+What does not transfer is context: the operational memory that separates competent vessel management from reactive troubleshooting.

 The loss is not abstract.
 It is specific, measurable, and expensive.